 To apply for a K-1 visa, the foreign partner must live outside of the United States, be legally free and able to marry, have met the U.S. citizen partner in person within the last two years, and not have been convicted of serious crimes.
-If you have children, the children must be under the age of 21 to be sponsored for a K-2 visa.
+If you have children, they must be under the age of 21 to be sponsored for a K-2 visa.

-In this guide, we’ll cover the requirements when applying for a K-1 visa:
+In this guide, we’ll cover the requirements when applying for a K-1 visa.

 One of the key requirements to qualify for the K-1 visa is that the foreign partner and U.S. sponsor must have met in person in the two years prior to the date of filing the Form I-129F (“Petition for Alien Fiancé(e)”).
 The following are examples of evidence to prove that you have met in person: